 The Northern Limestone Alps (Nördliche Kalkalpen) already extend from the Vienna Woods (Wienerwald).
-Thanks to the proximity to the mountains there is a high quality water in the city.
-Nobody (but the tourists) buys butteled water in Vienna becouse there is no reason to do it.
-Fresh spring water is supplied from the alpine sources via 120 km long pipeline, the beginning of which is located in Schneeberg mountain.
+Thanks to the proximity to the mountains there is a high-quality water in the city.
+Nobody (but the tourists) buys bottled water in Vienna because there is no reason to do it.
+Fresh spring water is supplied from the alpine sources via a 120 km long pipeline, the beginning of which is located in Schneeberg mountain.

 The Schneeberg (Snow Mountain), which is 2076 m high, is located only 65 km as the crow flies from Vienna.
 On the slopes of the mountain lies a small town Puchberg am Schneeberg.
 It is very easy to get here from Vienna and the route mostly covers the section of the highway, so in less than an hour we are in the mountains quite similar to the Polish Tatras.

-Parking fees, billboards advertising the bank loans, market stands with Chinese souvenirs and fast food bars are the things you deffinitely will not find here.
+Parking fees, billboards advertising the bank loans, market stands with Chinese souvenirs and fast food bars are the things you definitely will not find here.
 Thank God!

-I think that the best way of exploring new places is just choose the way that you like most and walk ahead without any specific plan.
+I think that the best way of exploring new places is just chosen the way that you like most and walk ahead without any specific plan.
 So we did!

-There are wooden sledges at the beginning of the trail, which we can take and go uphill to the hut and then toboggan.
-There is no charge for that, sledges just stand in the snow and everyone can take it and go to the Hengsthütte.
+There are wooden sleds at the beginning of the trail, which we can take and go uphill to the hut and then toboggan.
+There is no charge for that, sleds just stand in the snow and everyone can take it and go to the Hengsthütte.